SKYLINES FARM

 ON-FARM IMMERSIONS

-65 acre sheep farm in beautiful northern Idaho!
+65 acre livestock farm in beautiful northern Idaho.

 The shepherdess with some of the newly shorn, expectant ewes.